vibbits/material-liascript/slides-PSA.md

 ## YASARA

-.left[
 Yasara View is freely available and provides  basic visualisation functions.

 Yasara Model, Dynamics and Structure provide  additional functionality.

 An add-on module for NMR structures is  available.

-The program can be combined with the WHAT-  IF program for structure validation, and with  FoldX for energy calculations.]
+The program can be combined with the WHAT-  IF program for structure validation, and with  FoldX for energy calculations.

-## Exercise 2: show a structure
+# Exercise 2: show a structure

-.left[
 Load PDB entry 1TRZ using the File menu.

 Compare the default representations (F1-F8)  and use the various controls to change the view  of the protein.